andyyudev/Reebelo-Order-Management-Microservice/README.md

 ## Description

-Reebelo case study for order management microservice
+Reebelo case study for order management microservice (Please bear in mind that this is the first time I’ve used NestJS, so some implementations and design patterns might not be correct.)

 ## Clone project